Reporter Outreach Logo

 Building a Penalty-Proof Profile

 Anchor diversity is non-negotiable.
 Keep your distribution natural: 60-70% branded and URL anchors, 15-20% topical phrases, under 10% exact-match keywords, and a scattering of generic anchors.
 This is the single highest-leverage thing you can control.
+The thresholds are auditor practitioner heuristics, not Google-published rules — but they reflect what natural editorial profiles actually look like.

 Vet every provider.
 If you are working with an agency, ask: Where do the links come from?
 Can I approve each placement before it goes live?
 What is the anchor text strategy?
 Any provider that cannot answer transparently is a risk.